MauveCloud's Browser Tests: Kana Generator

 of a "q" sequence.

-required, such as for separating the stem from the okurigana when searching a
+the stem from the okurigana when searching a kanji dictionary, precede it

 - Long vowels are automatically given the long vowel mark in the katakana